-To configure a Host Address Map:

-- Select Hosts in the left pane of the Administration web interface. - Click List Hosts. - Click on the Map link associated with the appropriate host. - Click on the Add Map In New Group link.

-In the screen shown in Figure 44:

-- Enter a descriptive name in the Name field. - Specify an appropriate pattern for the call type.
-In this example, the pattern used is "^sip:0023[0-9]{7}". - Leave the Replace URI checkbox selected. - Click the Add button once the form is completed.
+- To configure an outbound Host Address Map: Select Hosts in the left pane of the Administration web interface. - Click List Hosts. - Click on the Map link associated with the appropriate host. - Click on the Add Map In New Group link. - In the screen shown in Figure 44: Enter a descriptive name in the Name field. - Specify an appropriate pattern for the call type.
+In this example, the pattern used is ^sip:001[0-9]{9}. - Leave the Replace URI checkbox selected. - Click the Add button once the form is completed.